Welcome to Voicecraft.Network | APPLICATIONS OPEN -see below

 Inside you'll find:

-Research Expeditions, Freeform conversation sessions, Elder Circle events, high quality member created podcasts, story sharing by the fireside and much more, set in a living field of potential that welcomes unique member contribution to the commons here and beyond.
+Research Expeditions, Freeform conversation sessions, Elder Circle events, high quality member created podcasts and much more, set in a living field of potential that welcomes unique member contribution to its shaping.

-In short, there is a kind of learning available to participate in here that's not very easy to find.
-And without making any guarantees, we have found that members who participate here build friendships and camaraderies which provide a port of call through the noise of digital culture.
+In short, there is a quality of learning possible here that's not very easy to find.
+We have found that members who participate build friendships and camaraderies which provide a port of call through the noise of digital culture, shaping the way for wiser projects in the world.

 You're as likely to interact with an artist or a dancer as you are a philosopher, scientist, therapist, entrepreneur, coder, or cultural transformation enthusiast.

 This is a place where the language of soul is welcome to dance with the rigour of thinking through complex dynamics of culture and scientific inquiry.
-A place where the intelligences of body, heart, and mind are welcome to question and pattern deep stories of who and what we are as beings in this process of civilisation.
+A place where the intelligences of body, heart, and mind are welcome to engage the deep and emergent mythos of who and what we are in this process of life and civilisation.

 If you've listened to the Voicecraft podcast then you'll have a good sense of the living conversation found inside the space.
-Below is an example of an Elder Circle session which was shared publicly to the broader commons on the Voicecraft podcast.
+Topics range broadly but consistently share a thematic interest in the relations between psyche, culture and nature.
+Below is an example of an Elder Circle session which was shared publicly to the broader commons on the Voicecraft podcast a few years ago.
+Below that you'll find a late 2023 network session in response to themes of War & Unity, and later a session where members reflect and expand on recent themes in the podcast (released Feb 2024.)

 Video